cisco/cisco-network-node-utils/docs/README-develop-add-XR-support.md

       - "(?)neighbor <nbr>"
 ```

-Here, the "global" get_command parameter was converted into two platform-specific parameters, while the context remained the same.
+Here, the "global" `get_command` parameter was converted into two platform-specific parameters, while the context remained the same.

 #### <a name="get_value">get\_value/set\_value differences</a>

-Similar to the `get_command` differences above, the feature might have an attribute that is functionally equivalent on Nexus and XR, but have small syntactic differences.
-An example of this for bgp neighbor is the `connected_check` attribute which produced the following error on XR:
+Similar to the `get_command` differences above, the feature might have an attribute that is functionally equivalent on Nexus and IOS XR, but have small syntactic differences.
+An example of this for bgp neighbor is the `connected_check` attribute which produced the following error on IOS XR:

 ```bash
   1) Error: